todofixthis/class-registry/docs/index.rst

    If a :py:class:`ClassRegistry` always returns objects derived from a particular base class, you can provide a
    `type parameter <https://typing.readthedocs.io/en/latest/source/generics.html#generics>`_
-   to help ype checking, autocomplete, etc.:
+   to help with type checking, autocomplete, etc.:

    .. code-block:: python